Timetastic/slate/source/index.html.md

 To keep things running smoothly, there is a rate limit of 5 requests per second, per API key.

-If you exceed the limit, the request will fail with a `429` response code.
+If you exceed the limit, you'll get a `429` response code.

 For successful calls, we set response headers containing information about the rate limit - which can help you monitor your usage.